-The Honolulu Community College CSNT program has established an articulation with the University of Hawaiʻi at West Oʻahu that includes the option of a Bachelor of Applied Science in CSNT or the option of a Bachelor of Applied Science in Information Security and Assurance (ISA).
+The Honolulu Community College CSNT program has established an articulation with the University of Hawaiʻi at West Oʻahu that provides the option to complete a Bachelor of Applied Science (BAS) in Information Security and Assurance (ISA).
 Within the BAS in ISA at UH West O'ahu, students may also choose to complete a focus area in CSNT by completing four to six 300-level CSNT courses at HonCC, which can also be used to meet the requirements for an Advanced Professional Certificate in CSNT.
-Students who complete either the Associate of Science degree in CSNT may apply to transfer to these institutions to complete a baccalaureate degree in these programs.
-Students may be concurrently enrolled in the Bachelor of Applied Science programs at UH West Oʻahu and the CSNT AS or APC program at Honolulu CC.
-The CSNT program counselor at Honolulu CC and the counselors at these institutions can provide more detailed information about courses specifically required or recommended for these programs.
+Students who complete the Associate of Science degree in CSNT may apply to transfer to UH West Oʻahu to complete the BAS in ISA baccalaureate degree program.
+Students may be concurrently enrolled in the Bachelor of Applied Science program at UH West Oʻahu and the CSNT AS or APC program at Honolulu CC.
+The CSNT program counselor at Honolulu CC and the counselor at UH West Oʻahu can provide more detailed information about courses specifically required or recommended for the BAS in ISA.

 Associate In Science (AS) Degree

-The Associate in Science (AS) Degree in the Computing, Security, and Networking Technology program is a five semester course of study that prepares the student for entry-level employment in the field of Information and Communications Technology.
-Core classes are designed to give students a firm foundation in the basics of computers, networking, system administration and information security.
-The AS Degree also provides options for a Certificate of Achievement in Networking and Telecommunications and a Certificate of Achievement Information Assurance.
+The Associate in Science (AS) Degree in the Computing, Security, and Networking Technology program is a two year course of study that prepares the student for entry-level employment in the field of Information and Communications Technology.
+Core courses are designed to give students a firm foundation in the basics of computers, networking, system administration and information security.
+The AS Degree also provides options for a Certificate of Achievement in Networking and Telecommunications, and a Certificate of Achievement in Information Assurance.

 Elective courses allow students to further specialize in a field of study.
-Students are required to participate in an internship or cooperative education experience before completing the program.
-Certain CSNT courses also prepare the student to take the following Information and Communications Technology industry certification exams: Computer Technician A+, Cisco Certified Entry Network Technician, Cisco Certified Network Associate, Microsoft Certified Professional, Security+, Linux+, and VMware Certified Professional.
+Students will have the opportunity to participate in an internship or cooperative education experience before completing the program.
+Certain CSNT courses also prepare the student to take the following Information and Communications Technology industry certification exams: Computer Technician A+, Cisco Certified Network Associate (CCNA), Microsoft Certified Professional, Security+, Linux+, and VMware Certified Professional.
 The CSNT program is a Cisco Academy, a CompTIA Training Center, a Microsoft Regional Academy, and a VMware Academy.

 Certificate of Achievement in Information Assurance